-- 1. Chowan University, shaped by Christian ideals, endeavors to provide quality higher education and to help students gain a philosophy of life which will lend to their development as responsible citizens. - 2.
-The Judeo-Christian faith is the primary source of our values. - 3.
-We are committed to Christian values that create an academic community that is orderly, caring, and just. - 4.
-We believe that every person is a person of worth. - 5.
-We appreciate cultural backgrounds different from our own. - 6.
-We have an understanding of different attitudes & opinions. - We do not tolerate any form of harassment, hazing, lewd, or indecent behavior. - 8.
-We value personal responsibility and recognize the individual's need for Spiritual, Physical, Emotional, Cultural, Intellectual, Awareness of differences, Life planning, and Social (SPECIALS) wholeness. - We value the full development of every student in terms of a confident and constructive self-image, a commitment to selfdiscipline, and responsible self-expression. - 10.
-We value a campus community that encourages personal growth and academic development in an atmosphere of positive Christian influence. - 11.
-We value the rights and privileges of owning and using property, both personal and of the University, and the benefits of preservation and maintenance of property and of our natural resources. - 12.
-We value privileges and responsibilities as members of the Chowan University academic community and as citizens of the world community.
+- Chowan University, shaped by Christian ideals, endeavors to provide quality higher education and to help students gain a philosophy of life which will lend to their development as responsible citizens. - The Judeo-Christian faith is the primary source of our values. - We are committed to Christian values that create an academic community that is orderly, caring, and just. - We believe that every person is a person of worth. - We appreciate cultural backgrounds different from our own. - We understand different attitudes & opinions. - We do not tolerate any form of harassment, hazing, lewd, or indecent behavior. - We value personal responsibility and recognize the individual's need for Spiritual, Physical, Emotional, Cultural, Intellectual, Awareness of differences, Life planning, and Social (SPECIALS) wholeness. - We value the full development of every student in terms of a confident and constructive self-image, a commitment to self- discipline, and responsible self-expression. - We value a campus community that encourages personal growth and academic development in an atmosphere of positive Christian influence. - We value the rights and privileges of owning and using property, both personal and of the University, and the benefits of preservation and maintenance of property and of our natural resources. - We value privileges and responsibilities as members of the Chowan University academic community and as citizens of the world community.